 A committee of the board of directors (the "Board") of Acadian Timber Corp. (the "Corporation") to be known as the Audit Committee (the "Committee") shall have the mandate set out below.
-The Board has passed a resolution as of February 9, 2010 approving this mandate (the "Mandate") as the mandate of the Committee, which was amended on March 16, 2018 and on December 4, 2019.

-1. PURPOSE OF THE COMMITTEE
+PURPOSE OF THE COMMITTEE

 The Committee is established in order to assist the Board in its oversight and supervision of: